Musée du Petit Palais

 You can take a picnic to Rocher des Doms, a bluff-top park with views spanning the Rhône, Pont St-Bénézet, Villeneuve-lès-Avignon and...

-According to legend, pastor Bénezet had three saintly visions urging him to build a bridge across the Rhône.
-Completed in 1185, the...
+Legend says Pastor Bénezet had three saintly visions urging him to build a bridge across the Rhône.
+Completed in 1185, the 900m-long...

 Musée du Petit Palais information

-The bishops' palace during the 14th and 15th centuries houses outstanding collections of primitive, pre-Rennaissance, 13th- to 16th-century Italian religious paintings by artists including Botticelli, Carpaccio and Giovanni di Paolo – the most famous is Botticelli’s La Vierge et l’Enfant (1470).
+The archbishops' palace during the 14th and 15th centuries now houses outstanding collections of primitive, pre-Rennaissance, 13th- to 16th-century Italian religious paintings by artists including Botticelli, Carpaccio and Giovanni di Paolo – the most famous is Botticelli’s La Vierge et l’Enfant (1470).